 For an appreciative viewer – I should declare here that its one of my favourite plays – the effect of this structure is very exciting, the end giving the preceding play a retrospective richness and consequence, with all that has previously occurred leading subliminally towards those two moments, both emotionally and in terms of seemingly trifling incidents.
 The odd combination of emotional honesty (friends seeing just how horrible they can be to each other through jokes and allusion) and freewheeling imaginative arias is distinctive, peculiar to Osborne, and reminiscent simultaneously of both Chekhov and Coward.

 The 1971 ATV version of the play was something of a prestige production and came about at the suggestion of Scofield, who wanted a record of his performance, with ATV happy to oblige the Oscar-winning actor.
-Although a high-status production, it was unlikely to attract much in the way of audiences, hence its rather out-of-the-way late night Sunday scheduling.
+Although a high-status production, it was unlikely to attract much in the way of audiences, hence its rather out-of-the-way late night Sunday scheduling (seen by an audience of 4.85 million).
 The play was affected by industrial action by being recorded in black-and-white during the three month ITV “colour strike”, slightly muting the impression of the suite’s luxuriance and cool, the lesser status of black and white television perhaps one contributing factor towards its subsequent obscurity.